We Can and Must Save Democracy

 If the Laws are Public, then the Sausage-Making Should Be Publicized

-Far too many laws are drafted behind closed doors — not by elected officials, but by corporate lobbyists and special interest groups.
-These groups often shape legislation to serve their own agendas rather than the public good.
+Far too many laws are drafted behind closed doors — not by elected officials, but by lobbyists and special interest groups who are enabled by corrupt career politicians to shape legislation from behind closed doors to serve themselves instead of the public.

 It's time to shine a light up in there.

-Not only would this make it easier for other lawmakers and the general public to vet the contents of the bills being written, but also make it harder for the special interest groups to secretly rig the rules in favor of their own interests at the expense of the American people.
+Not only would this make it easier for other lawmakers and the general public to vet the contents of the bills being written, but also make it harder for the special interest groups to work from the shadows to rig the rules for themselves at the expense of the American people.

 About Me